KuhlTime/hsd-markdown-thesis/README.md

 - `watch.sh`: Script that watches the content folder for changes and automatically generates the PDF on any change.
 - `content.pdf`: The generated PDF content.
 The full document is currently only available through GitHub.
 - `style.csl`: The citation style used for the PDF.
 I used a modified version of the IEEE standard 🇩🇪.
 [CSL](https://citationstyles.org/), [CSL Library - GitHub](https://github.com/citation-style-language/styles)
 - `bibliography.bib`: This is the BibTex file that holds information about your citations.
 You can use any BibTex editor you want to generate this file.
-I have been using [MyBib](https://mybib.com/), which is a easy and beautifully designed web tool.
-(I am hopping for an API to make the PDF generation even easier.)
+I have been using [MyBib](https://mybib.com/), which is an easy and beautifully designed web tool.
+(I am hoping for an API to make the PDF generation even easier.)

 All other files are **not vital** to be known of.